GarfAbh/Master-Thesis/LOGBOOK.md

 First issue : the osrm-example that should be install after the whole build and make process is not present.
 I chated with some dev from OSRM developement team about that on <https://webchat.oftc.net/>

-They are really cool and kindly answer to me but there is no evident solution at this point.
+They are really cool and kindly answer to me but there is no solution at this point.
 I will then code my own test file to explore how the tool work.

 # Dev tool